 Physicians who liberally prescribe empiric antibiotics are often maligned as irresponsible or unthinking by condescending colleagues and policy wonks.
 But are these doctors actually courageous and prudent, saving countless thousands of lives every year by refusing to bend to misguided pressure from antibiotic-conserving paper-pushers?

-There’s every reason to have a rationale for antibiotics, or any other plan in patient care.
+There’s every reason to have a rationale for antibiotics or any other plan in patient care.
 But the development is part of what I perceive as a larger “pendulum swing” toward pressuring physicians to avoid prescribing empiric antibiotics whenever possible.
-That may not be such a great idea, since (unlike a lot of the things we do) antibiotics actually save lives on a fairly regular basis.
+That may not be such a great idea since (unlike many of the things we do) antibiotics save lives fairly regularly.

 It wouldn’t take long until you’d hear these same residents responding to suggestions that they give a sick patient empiric antibiotics with the same magic phrase, meant to simultaneously imply their own judiciousness and the colleague’s profligacy: “But I don’t know what I’m treating!”
 Someone not-that-clever coined “Vosyn” to half-pejoratively describe the broad spectrum cocktail of vancomycin and piperacillin-tazobactam (Zosyn) that supposedly unthinking physicians would prescribe for patients who were very sick from unclear causes.

-But what I always wondered was, how many people got better from those antibiotics?
+But I always wondered how many people got better from those antibiotics.

 While there are surely some penicillin-pushers among us, slinging antibiotics at anyone with a chief complaint, I’m pretty sure that the vast majority of physicians prescribe antibiotics to one group of patients: those who they think might have an infection.
 Maybe even an infection that could get seriously worse if untreated.